How to Actually Write your Gig & Drive Sales?

 i.
 Start by offering One gig.

 So when someone goes to your profile, the first thing a buyer will be to research you more on how trustworthy you really are, and if they see tons of gigs with flashy messages, that doesn’t exude much confidence.
-If you do some online courses on entrepreneurship, they overuse that Chinese saying of how a warrior says they’re not afraid of the thousand moves you have but one move you’ve practiced a thousand times, so I’d really suggest starting small.
-Giving one gig all you have.
+If you do some online courses on entrepreneurship, they overuse that Chinese saying of how a warrior says they’re not afraid of the thousand moves you have but one move you’ve practiced a thousand times, so I’d suggest starting small.
+Give one gig all you have.

 ii.
 Change your gig style.

 Do not, I repeat DO NOT use stock photos, it just makes you look fake, instead what I would suggest would be to take out pictures of someplace in your city that’s beautiful and do some manipulations there.
 Maybe do some 3D structures that are interacting with a real person, done right this can give you an edge.

 iii.
 Find a niche.

 So since Fiverr really has tons of people doing what you do, try to find a niche in it and just cater to that niche, a person who needs something that can’t be done anywhere else will definitely get it done by you.
 It doesn’t need to be something very new, just a little different will do great.